tbicr/django-pg-zero-downtime-migrations/README.md

 #### Dealing with `UNIQUE` constraint

 Postgres has two approaches for uniqueness: `CREATE UNIQUE INDEX` and `ALTER TABLE ADD CONSTRAINT UNIQUE` - both use unique index inside.
-Difference that I see that you cannot apply `DROP INDEX CONCURRENTLY` for constraint.
-However still unclear what difference for `DROP INDEX` and `DROP INDEX CONCURRENTLY` except difference in locks, but as you see before both marked as safe - you don't spend time in `DROP INDEX`, just wait for lock.
+Difference that we can find that we cannot apply `DROP INDEX CONCURRENTLY` for constraint.
+However it still unclear what difference for `DROP INDEX` and `DROP INDEX CONCURRENTLY` except difference in locks, but as we seen before both marked as safe - we don't spend time in `DROP INDEX`, just wait for lock.
 So as django use constraint for uniqueness we also have a hacks to use constraint safely.

 #### Dealing with `ALTER TABLE ALTER COLUMN TYPE`